francescogerardomarra/its/modulo26/4_security.md

 CSRF protection involves the use of an anti-CSRF token, which is generated per session and must be included in state-changing requests.

+In form-based authentication, the security mechanism generates the **CSRF token** on the server side when the login page is requested.
+This token is associated with the user's session and is embedded in the login form as a **hidden input field**.
+The server ensures that each user session has a unique CSRF token to prevent attackers from using a stolen session to submit unauthorized requests.

+After the user submits the login form, the **CSRF token** is expected to be present in the request body as part of the form data (typically under the name `csrfToken`).
+For any subsequent state-changing POST requests (such as profile updates), the server expects the **CSRF token** to be included in the request body, and it must match the token associated with the user's session.
+If the token is missing or invalid, the server will reject the request with a **403 Forbidden** response.

 If you want to turn on CSRF protection by force, you can add `.csrf().enable()` to your security filter chain.
 So the following:

 ````java
 @Override